 Ultimately, the histories of Black bodies in America is commonly erased from textbooks and mythology.
 To this end, I want to inject new myths and histories into the grey areas and blank pages and imagine new locations and rituals for the Black body.
-To do this, I have been drawing on research from Saidiya Hartman, Kyla Wazana Tompkins, Michelle M. Wright, and Danez Smith to reimagine the ideas of strangerdom and consumption of Black bodies.
+To do this, I have been drawing on research from Saidiya Hartman, Kyla Wazana Tompkins, Michelle M. Wright, and Danez Smith to reimagine the ideas of strangerdom and consumption.

 My goal as an artist is to initiate an additional moment of confoundment for the viewer as they experience my work.
 I am a craft-based artist working in jewelry, sculpture, textiles, book arts, fiber arts, fashion, photography, poetry, performance and installation.
 I seek to make work that calls the viewer in slowly with its tantalizing beauty and craft until the work reveals itself and its tough underbelly.
 I believe the slow reveal is a way to reengage with the Black body in a contemporary context due to its stark contrast to the confrontational ways we receive information today.
 To get to the root of racism, the trans Atlantic slave trade and its afterlives, we need to have slow conversations to uncover the ways these all tie into the fabric we call America.